 |Powder Performance (20%)|

-|Pop And Jumping (15%)|
+|Pop and Jumping (15%)|

-|Measured Weight (Tested Length)||5.7 lbs.||6 lbs.||6 lbs.||5.8 lbs.||5.7 lbs.|
+|Measured Weight (Tested Length)||5.8 lbs.||6 lbs.||6 lbs.||5.8 lbs.|

 Yes.
 Hel Yes - Women's

-Read review: Yes.
+Read more: Yes.
 Hel Yes. review

 Gnu Ladies Choice

-Read review: Gnu Ladies Choice review
+Read more: Gnu Ladies Choice review

-Best for Powder
+Excellent for Powder

 Lib Tech T.Rice Orca

 If you are planning on riding in the deepest of deep snow, who better to bring along than a true denizen of the depths?
-The T.Rice Orca by Lib Tech is our absolute favorite when it comes to riding the fluffy stuff.
-This board is totally unmatched when it comes to floating in deep snow, saving your legs and letting you maximize your powder day.
+Earning our choice for powder, the Lib Tech T.Rice Orca is our absolute favorite when it comes to riding the fluffy stuff.
+This board is unmatched when it comes to floating in deep snow, saving your legs, and letting you maximize your powder day.
 It is also one of the more stable boards — even at high speeds — and has a solid edge.

-Read review: Lib Tech T.Rice Orca
+Read more: Lib Tech T.Rice Orca review

-Why You Should Trust Us?
+Why You Should Trust Us

 Analysis and Test Results

 Aggressive edge hold lets you ride hard and fast on all sorts of terrain.
 We took each board out in various snow conditions and rated how well they grabbed with both the toeside and heelside edge, paying particular attention to how grabby each board is with hardpack snow, crud, and ice.
 This was one of the first tests that we did, relying on the factory tuning of each board out of the box.
-Most newer boards have some sort of serrated edge, marketed under various names — magne-traction, grip-tech, etc. — and we found this made a huge difference when it came to edge hold, with all the top scoring boards having some sort of scalloped edge.
+Most newer boards have some sort of serrated edge, marketed under various names — Magne-Traction, Grip-Tech, etc. — and we found this made a huge difference when it came to edge hold, with all the top-scoring boards having some sort of scalloped edge.